stephen-mahon/file-organiser/README.md

 python file-organiser.py Desktop Downloads
 ```

-This command will organise files from your Desktop and Downloads folders into separate destination folders based on their types into the a Documents destination folder.
+Files from your Desktop and Downloads folders will be organised into separate destination folders in Documents based on their types.

 ## Customisation